The Interplay of Heterogeneity and Product Detachment in Templated Polymer Copying: Introduction

-To date, heterogeneity has not been considered in the context of templated copying systems that incorporate explicit product detachment.
-The effects of heterogeneity in models without detachment have been shown to be non-trivial because each site on the template does not contribute independently to the overall growth dynamics, resulting in correlations within the product and the emergence of a rugged landscape with significant effects on copying velocities \cite{Andrieux2008,Gaspard2014,Gaspard2017}.
-It is unclear if and how phenomena observed in heterogeneous, non-separating systems translate to systems that incorporate detachment.
-We fill this gap by incorporating heterogeneity into a known model of polymer copying that incorporates separation from behind the growing tip of the product, analogous to transcription and translation \cite{Poulton2019}.
+Although there are multiple theoretical frameworks to treat heterogeneity in the context of separating copolymerization systems \cite{Gaspard2016b, Gaspard2017,Li2019,Li2021} (in particular, \cite{Gaspard2016b} explicitly applies their framework to RNA polymerase), existing work has not considered both separation and heterogeneity in models with thermodynamic self-consistency.
+Thermodynamically self-consistent models have been constructed for homogeneous systems \cite{Sartori2013, Poulton2019, Juritz2021, Qureshi2023}, but it remains unclear if and how the effects of heterogeneity interplay with the thermodynamic consequences of separation.
+We fill this gap by incorporating heterogeneity into a known thermodynamically consistent model of polymer copying that incorporates separation from behind the growing tip of the product, analogous to transcription and translation \cite{Poulton2019}.
 The addition of each monomer in our model consists of multiple steps, following \cite{Juritz2021}.
 We first introduce a method of coarse-graining the model to a single-step description, allowing existing methods (\cite{Gaspard2017} and \cite{Qureshi2023}) of analysis to be used.
 Using these methods, we demonstrate qualitative differences between heterogeneous copying with and without separation.
 We then identify regimes where heterogeneity facilitates or hinders fast, accurate and efficient copying.

 We organize our work as follows.
 In Sections \ref{sec:CoarseGrainModel} and \ref{sec:FineGrainModel}, we introduce our coarse-grained and fine-grained Markov copying models with separation.
-We briefly describe Gaspard's and Qureshi's analysis methods in Section \ref{sec:GaspardMethod} and our extended iteration for state visits in Section \ref{sec:VisitIter}.
+We briefly describe Gaspard's \cite{Gaspard2017} and Qureshi et al's \cite{Qureshi2023} analysis methods in Section \ref{sec:GaspardMethod} and our extended iteration for state visits in Section \ref{sec:VisitIter}.
 In Section \ref{sec: Parameterization}, we describe the parameter sets we initially consider.
 We begin our results in Section \ref{sec:Velocity} by comparing velocities of heterogeneous copying with and without separation.
 In Section \ref{sec:ErrorTime}, we investigate the effect of heterogeneity on error and completion time for our limiting regimes.
 Finally, in Section \ref{sec:Entropy}, we show that in the low driving regime, the thermodynamic efficiency of copying can be improved by heterogeneity.